Faraday effect

 The Faraday effect is caused by left and right circularly polarized waves propagating at slightly different speeds, a property known as circular birefringence.
 Since a linear polarization can be decomposed into the superposition of two equal-amplitude circularly polarized components of opposite handedness and different phase, the effect of a relative phase shift, induced by the Faraday effect, is to rotate the orientation of a wave's linear polarization.

 The Faraday effect has applications in measuring instruments.
-For instance, the Faraday effect has been used to measure optical rotatory power and for remote sensing of magnetic fields (such as fiber optic current sensors).
+For instance, the Faraday effect has been used to measure optical rotatory power, for remote sensing of magnetic fields (such as fiber optic current sensors) and for magneto-optical imaging.
 The Faraday effect is used in spintronics research to study the polarization of electron spins in semiconductors.
+In the superconducting field, it is used to study the dynamic of fluxons in thin films.
 Faraday rotators can be used for amplitude modulation of light, and are the basis of optical isolators and optical circulators; such components are required in optical telecommunications and other laser applications.

 History

-By 1845, it was known through the work of Fresnel, Malus, and others that different materials are able to modify the direction of polarization of light when appropriately oriented, making polarized light a very powerful tool to investigate the properties of transparent materials.
+By 1845, it was known through the work of Augustin-Jean Fresnel, Étienne-Louis Malus, and others, that different materials are able to modify the direction of polarization of light when appropriately oriented, making polarized light a very powerful tool to investigate the properties of transparent materials.
 Faraday firmly believed that light was an electromagnetic phenomenon, and as such should be affected by electromagnetic forces.
 He spent considerable effort looking for evidence of electric forces affecting the polarization of light through what are now known as electro-optic effects, starting with decomposing electrolytes.

-However, his experimental methods were not sensitive enough, and the effect was only measured thirty years later by John Kerr.
+Faraday experiments

 Faraday then attempted to look for the effects of magnetic forces on light passing through various substances.
-After several unsuccessful trials, he happened to test a piece of "heavy" glass, containing equal proportions of silica, boracic acid and lead oxide, that he had made during his earlier work on glass manufacturing.
+After several unsuccessful trials, he happened to test a piece of "heavy" glass, containing equal proportions of silica, boracic acid (B(OH)3) and lead oxide, that he had made during his earlier work on glass manufacturing.
 Faraday observed that when a beam of polarized light passed through the glass in the direction of an applied magnetic force, the polarization of light rotated by an angle that was proportional to the strength of the force.
 He used a Nicol prism to measure the polarization.
 He was later able to reproduce the effect in several other solids, liquids, and gases by procuring stronger electromagnets.

 The discovery is well documented in Faraday's daily notebook.
 On 13 Sept.
 1845, in paragraph #7504, under the rubric Heavy Glass, he wrote:

 He summarized the results of his experiments on 30 Sept.
 1845, in paragraph #7718, famously writing: